Will-Morr/LiarsDiceBotTourney/README.md

 `tourney_uuid` unique tracker for what tourney this game was a part of

 `bot_rankings` bot indices in reverse order of loss

-`tourney_index` what number tourney this is

-`match_index` what the index of this match is within the tourney

 `start_time` when match started